Sugar industry of Cuba: Sugar industry of Cuba

 Cuba and the Soviet Union signed a long-term trade agreement in January 1964 that allowed for the export of 24 million tons of sugar at a fixed price of 6.11 cents per pound from 1965 to 1970.
 Due to decreasing sugar prices after 1963, the Soviet Union paid almost twice the world price of sugar.
 Additionally, Cuba failed to increase its sugar production to the promised level of 10 million tons by 1970 resulted in the Soviet Union subsidizing Cuban sugar by more than $1.1 billion during this time.
-However, Cuba was not paid in currency but rather in Soviet goods on a barter basis, which cost up to 50% more than similar goods from non-Soviet countries.
+However, Cuba was not paid in currency but rather in Soviet goods on a barter basis.
 Cuba was also responsible for repaying loans to the Soviet Union, maintaining Soviet advisors, and military aid.
 By 1974, Cuba's debt to the Soviet Union was approximately $5 billion.

 In 1972, Castro negotiated new long-term agreements with the Soviet Union in which Cuban debt was deferred until 1986 when it would be repaid, interest-free over 25 years.
 He also negotiated to raise the price of sugar to 11 cents per pound, 2 cents more than the world price at the time.
-However, the agreements also prevented Cuba from selling sugar on the world market, where the price peaked at 66 cents per pound in November 1974.
-Cuban sugar exports to the Soviet Union continued below the world price until the latter's collapse in 1991, accounting for more than 70% of its revenue.

 Modern Cuban sugar economy

 After the collapse of the Soviet Union in 1991, Cuban exports declined from $5.5 billion to $1.7 billion pesos while imports fell from $7.8 billion to $2.5 billion pesos.
 Until this time, more than two-thirds of Cuba's sugar exports were to the Soviet Union and members of COMECON.
 The demand from Eastern European states fell to just 50,000 tons by 1993.
 While the successor states to the Soviet Union maintained their demand, prices were much lower.
 Whereas in 1987 Cuba was able to exchange one ton of sugar for 4.5 tons of Soviet oil, in 1992 it received only 1.8 tons of Russian oil per ton of sugar.
 The US embargo further hampered the Cuban economy by restricting the imports of fertilizers, fuel, and replacement parts for aging machinery.

 Between 1991 and 1993, sugar production decreased from 7.1 million tons to 4.4 million tons as milling efficiency and crop yield declined.
 By 2007, annual sugar production had decreased to 1.2 million tons.
 In 2015, raw sugar accounted for $378 million of Cuba's $1.4 billion exports.

-Starved of necessary inputs by the US economic, commercial and financial embargo, and other problems, sugar production from the 2021-2022 was only 52% of the goal for the season, approximately 474,000 tons.
-That was about half of 2020-2022 production and the lowest since 1908.
+In 2024, sugar production fell to a historic low of 300,000 tonnes.